Introduced by Sen. Mark Jansen R- on March 11, 2010

 To require state employees to pay an additional 3 percent of their salary into their pension fund.
 This will save some $35 million in the next fiscal year and $304.5 million over 10 years.
 The measure applied to state employees hired before 1997 who have defined benefit pensions; those hired since have 401K-type defined contribution pensions.

-Referred to the House Oversight And Investigations Committee on April 15, 2010
+Referred to the Committee on Oversight and Investigations

 To replace the previous version of the bill with one that does not require state employees to contribute an additional 3 percent to the cost of their pension benefits.